Home · Property management · Renting out a new build

 Get a building inspection at practical completion.

 One important thing.
-Your property manager can collect the keys from the builder at handover, but they can't do the building inspection for you.
+Your property manager can collect the keys from the builder at handover, but they cannot do the building inspection for you.
 Building inspections need a qualified, registered building inspector.
 Different professional service entirely.

 07